Meeting and activity rooms for hire

-Hirers should note that there are no telephones in the rooms and should therefore ensure they have a mobile phone with them in case of emergency.
+Hirers should note that there is no access to telephones and should therefore ensure they have a mobile phone with them in case of emergency.

-Guide Dogs and Hearing Dogs are welcome in the meeting room.
+Guide dogs and hearing dogs are welcome in the shelter.

 However, pets are not allowed.

-No additions or alterations to the lighting, loud speakers, microphones or other electrical arrangements may be made without the written consent of the Council.
+No additions or alterations to the electrical arrangements may be made without the written consent of the council.

-Pay and display parking at £2.50 per vehicle per day is in operation at all times.
+Pay and display parking at £3.20 for 4 hours or £5.20 for 8 hours per vehicle, per day, is in operation at all times.

 Any activity requiring Temporary Event Notice (TEN) from a licensing authority requires our permission beforehand.
 A TEN would be required for the following: